-5. Conclusion
+7. Conclusion

 Hanson has reviewed the available groundwater data at the Marion Power Plant's Emery Pond and has found concentrations of Arsenic, Boron, Calcium, Chloride, Lead, pH, Sulfate, Thallium, and TDS, above the Class I: Potable Resource Groundwater Standards (35 IAC 620.410) and Class II: General Use Groundwater Standards (35 IAC 620.420).
+Only assessment monitoring for Cobalt and Arsenic yielded SSLs of GPS exceedances.
 Hanson also found concentrations of Iron, Manganese, and Zinc that were above the Class I and Class II Standards, but the exceedances do not appear attributable to the Site.
-Hanson believes that groundwater concentrations of Arsenic, Boron, Calcium, Chloride, Cobalt, Lead, pH, Sulfate, Thallium, and TDS, found above the Class I or Class II Standards are the result of pond and contact water migration from Emery Pond and Gypsum Loadout Area.
+Hanson believes that groundwater concentrations of Arsenic, Boron, Calcium, Chloride, Cobalt, Lead, pH, Sulfate, Thallium, and TDS, found above the Class I or Class II Standards are the result of pond and contact water migration from the Site.

 This Plan proposes to address and mitigate the release of contaminants and resulting groundwater impacts by clean closing the Emery Pond and Gypsum Loadout Area.
 A new Storm Water Basin will be constructed within the footprint of the current Emery Pond and the Gypsum Loadout Area will be filled with clean earthen materials that meet the requirements of the applicable state and/or federal regulation.
 By removing the sources of the groundwater impacts, the concentration of contaminants will be reduced over time, as indicated by Hanson's (2020a) contaminant transport modeling.
-Time for COC concentration levels to drop below Class I: Potable Resource limits is approximately 27 years after closure by removal.
+Time for all COC concentration levels to drop below Class I: Potable Resource limits is approximately 27 years after closure by removal.
+Meeting the GPS for Arsenic and Cobalt (SSL of GPS) occurs much quicker, with Arsenic modeled to reach the GPS in approximately 7 years and Cobalt never modeled to cause a GPS compliance issue at the modeled compliance point adjacent to Lake of Egypt.